Kris Wilson (American football): Baltimore Ravens

 In 2011, Wilson signed with the Baltimore Ravens after Todd Heap was released.
 In an AFC Divisional playoff win against the Houston Texans, Wilson caught a one-yard touchdown pass from Joe Flacco.

-After football
+Personal life

 Wilson is a graduate of UCLA School of Law, class of 2015.
+He also graduated from UCLA School of Theater, Film and Television in 2019.
+Wilson currently works as a producer and director at NFL Films, and owns the wedding production franchise Live Picture Studios of Philadelphia.